katsuyoo/LightNet/README.md

 ## How to use LightNet

 Read the tutorial slides in the Documentations folder.
-Install the latest Matlab on a computer, and run the RunAll.m Matlab script.
+Install the latest Matlab (R2016b or later) on a computer, and run the RunAll.m Matlab script.
 Have fun!

 ## Recent updates